geoserver/geoserver/doc/en/user/source/data/database/sqlserver.rst

 GeoServer files
 ```````````````

 #.
-Download the SQL Server extension from the `GeoServer download page <http://geoserver.org/download>`_.
+Visit the :website:`website download <download>` page, locate your release, and download: :download_extension:`sqlserver`

-   .. warning:: Make sure to match the version of the extension to the version of the GeoServer instance!
+   .. warning:: Ensure to match plugin (example |release| above) version to the version of the GeoServer instance.

 #.
-Extract the contents of the archive into the ``WEB-INF/lib`` directory of the GeoServer installation.
+Extract the contents of the archive into the :file:`WEB-INF/lib` directory of the GeoServer installation.

 #.
 Restart the GeoServer to load the extension.